anasdove2020/Materials/Not to Say in Job Interview.md

 ### *Don't say:*

-"When can i get prometed?"
+"When can I get promoted?"

 ### *Why:*

-In constrast to the last one, blatant climbing isn't ideal either
+In contrast to the last one, blatant climbing isn't ideal either

 ### *Say:*